mlkr-rbi/developWithDocker-seminar/README.md

    - Linux: https://docs.docker.com/engine/install/ubuntu/

 Macintosh: https://docs.docker.com/desktop/install/mac-install/

-#### Use existing installation on one of the servers: bea, jane, abacus, ask system admin for group permissions
+Use existing installation on one of the servers: **bea, jane or abacus**, ask system admin for group permissions.

 ## Building a Docker Image